 Hertfordshire Fire and Rescue Service is part of the Community Protection Directorate of Hertfordshire County Council, which is also the Fire and Rescue Authority.
-There are three towns, which have between 50,000 and 100,000 residents: Hemel Hempstead, Stevenage and Watford, and the similarly populous city of St Albans.
+The service covers Hemel Hempstead, Stevenage and Watford, as well as St Albans.

 For over 160 years, Her Majesty’s Inspectorate of Constabulary independently assessed and reported on the efficiency and effectiveness of police forces and policing, in the public interest.